Social innovation: Focus and application

 Social innovation success is often shaped by strategic alliances.
 Those startups motivated by a social mission can improve their business performance via equity and non-equity strategic alliances, to enhance growth and foster social innovation.
 However, sustainable growth requires to attract the right investments at the right stage of development of the startup.
 Cacciolatti et al. (2020) developed a framework based on international business theory to explain the mechanisms regulating strategic alliances and firm performance in the context of startups with a social mission.

 Social innovation is often an effort of mental creativity which involves fluency and flexibility from a wide range of disciplines.
 The act of social innovation in a sector is mostly connected with diverse disciplines within the society.
 The social innovation theory of 'connected difference' emphasizes three key dimensions to social innovation.
 First, innovations are usually new combinations or hybrids of existing elements, rather than completely new.
 Second, their practice involves cutting across organizational or disciplinary boundaries.
 Lastly, they leave behind compelling new relationships between previously separate individuals and groups.
 Social innovation is also gaining visibility within academia.

+In the late nineteenth and early twentieth centuries, far-reaching investments in scientific research and community infrastructure laid the groundwork for many social and economic improvements in society.
+Despite the challenges of industrialisation, optimism about the power of technology to promote positive change created momentum for social innovation projects in healthcare, housing, sanitation, public infrastructure, communication, and transportation.

 Since 2014, a subdomain of social innovation has been defined in relation to the introduction of digital technologies.
 The subdomain is called digital social innovation and refers to "a type of social and collaborative innovation in which innovators, users and communities collaborate using digital technologies to co-create knowledge and solutions for a wide range of social needs and at a scale and speed that was unimaginable before the rise of the Internet".